COMPETITION INFORMATION & RULES

-(a) At no time shall playing groups consist of more than 4 players
+- Playing groups shall not consist of more than 4 players.

-(b) Play shall commence from a tee consistent with the “Starting Points and Times” grid found under ‘Course’ on the Club’s website and on notices around the course, unless otherwise directed by the Pro Shop.
+- Play must start from a tee consistent with the “Starting Points and Times” grid found under ‘Course’ on the Club’s website and on notices around the course, unless otherwise directed by the Hub.

-(d) A player must pay a green fee if playing a competition at a time outside of his/her membership.
+- A player must pay a green fee if playing a competition at a time outside of their membership type.

-For Open Competitions and some major Club Competitions the Organising Committee shall provide scorecards which include the Competition Name, the date and Starting Time or Tee and the Competitor’s Name.
-For all other stroke play competitions the player is responsible for ensuring that they enter these essential details.
-For all competitions it is the player’s responsibility to ensure that their current playing handicap is entered.
+For Open Competitions and some major Club Competitions the Organising Committee will provide scorecards which include the Competition Name, the date and Starting Time or Tee and the Competitor’s Name.
+For all other stroke play competitions, the player is responsible for ensuring that they enter these essential details.
+For all competitions it is the player’s responsibility to ensure that their current course handicap is entered.

 RECORDING OF SCORES RETURNED

 - the course handicap is shown on the scorecard .

 - the correct gross score has been recorded at each hole and, in the case of pairs and team events, in the correct column.

 - the card is signed by the marker and the player.